 We invite you to scan through our Top Ten List of facts that prospective physics applicants ought to know about our program and about life as a physics graduate student at Kent State University.
 Another useful resource is the virtual tour page aimed at students across all areas of study, both undergraduate and graduate, at Kent.

 Any unconditionally-admitted graduate student has the option to be a candidate for the PhD physics degree without first completing a Master's Degree.
-A student who chooses to pursue a Master's Degree has two options: an MS degree, which includes a Master's Thesis research project, or an MA degree, which requires only the completion of 32 semester-hours of credit with satisfactory grades.
+A student who chooses to pursue a Master's Degree has two options: an MS degree, which includes a Master's research project resulting in a written report that may take the form of a Thesis; or an MA degree, which requires only the completion of 32 semester-hours of credit with satisfactory grades.
 Students pursuing a PhD can apply for the MA degree as soon as they have completed 32 semester-hours of credit.

 Do I qualify for Admission?

 The explanation below of our criteria for admission tries to answer this question in general terms.
 After reading through to the end, you may still have uncertainty or questions.
 If so, you should also consult one of our related FAQ items.